-The supply chain team at TC Energy is a centralized function that supports our operations across Canada, the U.S., and Mexico and sources products and services for our projects and operations globally.
-A key role of supply chain is to ensure spend is tendered with suppliers who meet our qualification standards and corporate requirements.
-Supply chain also tracks key supplier metrics including spend, performance history, capabilities, discrepancies and non-conformances.
+The supply chain team at TC Energy is a centralized function that supports our operations across Canada, the U.S. and Mexico and sources products and services from around the globe.
+A key role of supply chain is to ensure spend is with suppliers who meet our qualification standards, adhere to our corporate policies and procedures and share our commitments to the highest standards of business conduct.
+Supply chain also tracks supplier metrics including spend, performance history, capabilities, discrepancies and non-conformances.
+Supply chain's focus remains on the suppliers who we directly work with however we are continuing to implement measures to understand our extended supply chain.
+The activities listed in the Report reflect our efforts on both suppliers who we directly work with and our extended supply chain.

-In 2023, the majority of TC Energy's total spend was directed to support operations and projects in Canada, followed by the U.S., and Mexico.
-The following categories accounted for the majority of spend:
+In 2024, the majority of TC Energy's total procurement spend was directed to supporting operations and projects in Canada, followed by the U.S., and then Mexico.
+The following categories accounted for the majority of our spend:

-- Pipeline Construction: products and services required to construct new pipelines, pipeline facilities and energy infrastructure; - Line Pipe: costs associated with the manufacturing and delivery of line pipe to TC Energy work sites; and - Pipeline Maintenance: spend involved with servicing and maintaining the quality of our assets.
+- Pipeline and Facility Construction: products and services required to construct new pipelines, pipeline facilities and energy infrastructure; and - Pipeline Maintenance: spend involved with servicing and maintaining the quality of our assets.

-TC Energy's Total Import Value for 2023 by origin country:
+TC Energy's Total Import Value for January - June 2024 by origin country: